 If your document is stored in iCloud Drive, you can select TextEdit in the iCloud section of the sidebar, then double-click your document.
 See Use iCloud Drive to store documents.

 To see the default formatting of an HTML or RTF file, choose TextEdit > Preferences, then click Open and Save.
-For information about viewing RTF formatting, see View the RTF directives in RTF files.
+For information about viewing RTF formatting, see View RTF directives.

 When you use Dark Mode, you can display documents in TextEdit with a light or dark background.
-In TextEdit, choose View > Use Dark Background for Windows (a tick indicates the dark background is being used); to turn it off, choose the command again (the tick is removed).
-When you view documents in TextEdit using the dark background, some text and background colours may be displayed differently on the screen to ensure the contents of the document are legible.
+In TextEdit, choose View > Use Dark Background for Windows (a checkmark indicates the dark background is being used); to turn it off, choose the command again (the checkmark is removed).
+When you view documents in TextEdit using the dark background, some text and background colors may be displayed differently on the screen to ensure the contents of the document are legible.

 Change the document format

 You can change the format of your document.
 Plain text (.txt) doesn’t allow formatting.
 Rich text (.rtf) allows formatting, tables, and images.
 When you change a rich text document to plain text, the document loses all text styles and formatting options.

 In the TextEdit app on your Mac, choose Format > Make Plain Text or Format > Make Rich Text.